ppone/docs/accounting/intacct.md

 - Any changes to invoices imported from Intacct that are later modified on Invoiced will not be synced to Intacct.
 However, any payments received for imported invoices will be synced.

+- Line items on invoices imported from Intacct will always have a quantity of `1`.

 ## Troubleshooting

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.